How to Access your GP Practice

 Please also remember the email address for any dispensary queries is firstname.lastname@example.org

-We’re still offering many face-to-face appointments, but telephone appointments do have a number of benefits: there will be fewer people in the surgery, so there’s less pressure on parking and a reduced risk for vulnerable patients.
+We’re still offering many face-to-face appointments, but telephone appointments do have a number of benefits: there will be fewer people in the surgery, so there’s less pressure on parking.
 For patients with queries that are easily resolved, this also means they don’t need to interrupt their day or take time off work for an appointment.

 One of the benefits of telephone appointments is that we can make calls in a suitable order.
 This means we can call patients with urgent problems quickly, rather than asking them to wait until the end of the surgery when we have a gap.
 It also means we can allow more time for difficult conversations.
 Some patients will hear difficult news during their appointment, and flexibility over the timing of appointments means that we can allow time to support patients who need it.